Contextual Bandit with Adaptive Feature Extraction: Introduction

 Sequential decision making is a common problem in many practical applications where the agent must choose the best action to perform at each iteration in order to maximize the cumulative reward over some period of time.
 One of the key challenges is achieving a good trade-off between the exploration of new actions and the exploitation of known actions.
 This exploration vs. exploitation trade-off in sequential decision making problems is often formulated as the {\em multi-armed bandit (MAB)} problem: given a set of bandit ``arms'' (actions), each associated with a fixed but unknown reward probability distribution \citep{LR85,UCB}, an agent selects an arm to play at each iteration, and receives a reward, drawn according to the selected arm's distribution, independently from the previous actions.

 A particularly useful version of MAB is the {\em contextual multi-armed bandit (CMAB)}, or simply the {\em contextual bandit} problem, where at each iteration, before choosing an arm, the agent observes an $N$-dimensional {\em context}, or {\em feature vector}.
-Over time, the goal is to learn the relationship between the context vectors and the rewards, in order to make better prediction which action to choose given the context \citep{AgrawalG13}.
+Over time, the goal is to learn the relationship between the context vectors and the rewards, in order to make better prediction which action to choose given the context \citep{AgrawalG13}, as an important problem setting in reinforcement learning \citep{lin2020unified,lin2020astory,lin2020online,lin2019split,bouneffouf2017bandit}.

-For example, the contextual bandit approach is commonly used in various practical sequential decision problems with side information (context), from clinical trials \citep{villar2015multi} to recommender system \citep{MaryGP15}, where the patient's information (medical history, etc.) or an online user's profile provide a context for making a better decision about the treatment to propose or an ad to show, and the reward represents the outcome of the selected action, such as, for example, success or failure of a particular treatment option.
+For example, the contextual bandit approach is commonly used in various practical sequential decision problems with side information (context), from clinical trials \citep{villar2015multi}, to speaker recognition systems \citep{lin2020speaker,lin2020voiceid}, to recommender system \citep{MaryGP15}, where the patient's information (medical history, etc.), or a speaker's voice profile, or an online user's purchase profile provide a context for making a better decision about a potential treatment or a speaker identity or an ad to show, and the reward represents the outcome of the selected action, such as, for example, success or failure of a particular treatment option.

 However, in certain real-life applications, before the online decision-making starts, an agent may have an access to a {\em unlabeled context history} (i.e., contexts without the associated rewards), which can be potentially used as a prior knowledge to improve the subsequent online decision-making.
 For instance, in medical decision-making settings, the doctor may have an access to medical records of different patients, which can be used to gain a better understanding of the patients population.
 A different example of unlabeled context history can occur in an online recommender setting, where the system may have some previous information about the users, although the reward feedback (e.g., whether the user clicked on the suggested link or not) might be missing.